List of Marvel Comics characters: W: Reese Williams

 Reese Williams is a character appearing in American comic books published by Marvel Comics.
 She first appears in Moon Knight (Vol. 9) #1 (July, 2021) and was created by Jed MacKay and Alessandro Cappuccio.
 Reese has the abilities of superhuman speed, regeneration, immortality and the ability to turn into mist.

 Reese lived in Manhattan when she was turned into a vampire by the Structure, a vampiric cult.
 She was forced by the cult to create more vampires, where she was almost killed by Moon Knight until she explained the situation.
 She began work as Moon Knight's receptionist.
 Reese, alongside Soldier, would later be ambushed by Zodiac.
 Zodiac shot a bullet through Reese into Soldier, killing Soldier before being infected with Reese's chunk of heart and turned into a vampire.

 After the death of Moon Knight, Reese took over the Midnight Mission organization.

+Sanford Williams

+Sanford Williams is a character appearing in American comic books published by Marvel Comics.
+The character, created by writer Steve Englehart and artist Al Milgrom, first appeared in West Coast Avengers vol. 2 #2 (July 1985).

+Williams is the father of Simon Williams / Wonder Man and Eric Williams / Grim Reaper.

+Sanford Williams in other media

+Sanford Williams appears in Wonder Man (2026), portrayed by Béchir Sylvain.

 Verity Willis

 Verity Willis is a character appearing in American comic books published by Marvel Comics.

 Verity Willis is a doctor with the ability to detect lies, and a friend of Loki.